 Salt is commonly used as sodium chloride to improve the taste of dog foods.
 Dogs require a minimal dose of salt, which can be applied to unhealthy amounts, which may contribute to some heart problems and high blood pressure.

-These are some of the major additives in our peanut butter, which can potentially harm our furriers, and these have the worst effects on small dogs such as dachshunds.
+These are some of the major additives in our peanut butter, which can potentially harm our furriers, and these have the worst effects on small dogs.

 Sugar